DORSET WEDDING GUIDE

 Photography: Excellent.
 Soft light, full gardens and long evenings make this a very strong month for golden hour portraits.

-Cost: Approaching peak, especially around the late May bank holiday weekend, which also falls during half term, so some guests with children may ready be away.
+Cost: Approaching peak, especially around the late May bank holiday weekend, which also falls during half term.

 Guest availability: Generally good, though the bank holiday half-term week is worth noting.